Is becoming a physiotherapist right for me?

 • Neurologic Certified Specialist (NCS): This certification is offered by the American Board of Physical Therapy Specialties and is designed for physiotherapists who specialize in the treatment of neurological conditions, such as stroke, traumatic brain injury, and multiple sclerosis.
 To obtain the NCS certification, physiotherapists must have a minimum of 2,000 hours of clinical experience in neurology and pass a challenging exam.

 • Certified Strength and Conditioning Specialist (CSCS): This certification is offered by the National Strength and Conditioning Association and is designed for physiotherapists who specialize in sports medicine and rehabilitation.
-To obtain the CSCS certification, physiotherapists must have a bachelor's degree in a related field, such as exercise science or kinesiology, and pass a rigorous exam.
+To obtain the CSCS certification, physiotherapists must have a bachelor's degree (or be enrolled in a bachelor’s program) in a related field, such as exercise science or kinesiology, and pass a rigorous exam.

 • Geriatric Certified Specialist (GCS): This certification is offered by the American Board of Physical Therapy Specialties and is designed for physiotherapists who specialize in the treatment of older adults.
 To obtain the GCS certification, physiotherapists must have a minimum of 2,000 hours of clinical experience in geriatrics and pass a comprehensive exam.